Sidra-Tul-Muntaha-Ghouri/Email_ecxtraction/README.md

 ## License

 This project is open-source and provided under the terms of the included [LICENSE](LICENSE) file.
-Feel free to use, modify, and distribute the code in accordance with the license.
+Feel free to use, modify, and distribute the code in accordance with the license and credits.

 ## Contact